nitinp14920914/pnat/README.md

 	  python pnat.py -h or --help

-*Enter the function number you want
+* Enter the function number you want

-*It Returns output for a selected function
+* It Returns output for a selected function

-*Network output files are written in graphml format
+* Network output files are written in graphml format

-*A directory named temp is created on very first initialisation of script
+* A directory named temp is created on very first initialisation of script

-*there is also a ./temp directory associated with pnat.py where plots/figures/are exported and saved
+* There is also a ./temp directory associated with pnat.py where plots/figures/are exported and saved

 ## Contact Information